A classic spring dessert. Enjoy!

-Cakes in the shape of an adorable lamb are an Easter tradition in many parts of Europe, including Italy and Poland.
-Jane Eyre will bake one for Easter.
-In her new life in NYC, she also finds that she likes to bake them for littlle girls’ birthday parties!
+Cakes in the shape of a lamb are an adorable Easter tradition in many parts of Europe, including Italy and Poland.
+Jane, the lead character in Jane Eyre Gets Real, always bakes one for Easter.
 (TIP: for Halloween, bake a red velvet version of this cake–blood of the lamb–and take its head off before you serve.)

-Have fun with decorating: simulate lamb’s wool by abundantly covering the frosting with coconut.
+Have fun with decorating: simulate lamb’s wool by abundantly covering the frosting with shredded coconut.
 Then make a face by using two black jellybeans for eyes, one pink jellybean for a nose, and red jellybeans for a mouth.
-Tie a ribbon, pale blue or pink around your lamb’s neck, if you wish, and create a bed for it with shredded coconut dyed green.
+Don’t forget the neck ribbon!
+Serve on a bed of dyed green coconut.